Home » Goveelife Ice Maker H717D Review: Worth Buying in 2026?

 If the price climbs past $120, I’d suggest just grabbing a more basic model for under a hundred bucks.

-Or, better yet, once you’re spending that kind of money, I’d strongly recommend saving up a little more and investing in a machine that makes higher-quality ice, like a nugget ice maker.
+Or, better yet, once you’re spending that kind of money, I’d strongly recommend investing in a machine that makes higher-quality ice, like a nugget ice maker.